 POST https://app.teable.ai/api/oauth/client/{clientId}/revoke-token

-Users can revoke access through their Authorized Apps settings page.
+Users can also revoke access through their Authorized Apps settings page.

 For Applications